cloud-gov/hhs-acf-uc-dashboard/deploy.md

 bundle install
 ```

+## Deploy scripting

+Without a PaaS for deployment, the best option for scripting deploys is
+a tool called [Capistrano](http://capistranorb.com/).
+Capistrano solves
+the problems of maintaining shared resources between deploys such as
+database configuration and logs.

+Using this tool or another, database configuration is managed via a file
+that is copied in after the code is deployed: `config/database.yml`.
+The one checked into source control is setup for development/test
+environments, and can serve as an example for the one needed for
+production.
+See [Rails documentation](http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database) for more details on what this file contains and how it can be modified.

 ## Preparing the database

 This application has a very small need for data.
 It is mostly connecting